Snowboarding baby steals hearts in China

 Once her parents let go, she swoops smoothly down the piste on her small board, giggling and flapping her arms.

-Unlike many beginners who struggle to stay upright, her bemused parents say snowboarding somehow came naturally to their baby.
+Unlike many beginners who struggle to stay upright, the child's bemused parents say snowboarding somehow came naturally to their baby.

-"We put her in the shoes and realised she could bring herself to stand... then we took her to a gentle slope and watched her slide down, squatting on the board by herself," Yuji's mother Fan Xueyin told AFP.
+"We put her in the shoes and realised she could bring herself to stand... then we took her to a gentle slope and watched her slide down, squatting on the board by herself," Yuji's mother Fan Xueyin told Agence France-Presse.

 Yuji's first attempt at snowboarding was only two weeks ago during a family holiday.

-Each morning since then she has joined winter sports fans at the Thaiwoo Ski Resort in Chongli, Zhangjiakou - one of the hosting cities for the Winter Olympics.
+Each morning since then she has joined winter sports fans at the Thaiwoo Ski Resort in Chongli, Zhangjiakou - one of the host cities in Hebei province for the Winter Olympics next February.

-"If she had been afraid or resisted, of course we wouldn't have made her do the sport," Fan adds.
+"If she had been afraid or resisted, of course we wouldn't have made her do the sport," Ms Fan added.

-But once on the board, "she would pat her legs and start giggling, so we could tell that she's not afraid at all and is enjoying herself".
+But once on the board, "she would pat her legs and start giggling, so we could tell she's not afraid, and is enjoying herself".

 Ahead of the Beijing Games, the government has been keen to promote winter sports, with huge construction of snow resorts leading to millions of fresh devotees.

-Yuji's father, Wang Shu, is a new fan, having recently started to learn the sport.
+Yuji's father, Mr Wang Shu, is a new fan, having recently started to learn the sport.

-And after seeing his daughter's talent, he says he has been inspired to train as a professional snowboarding coach, so that he can teach her when she's older.
+And after seeing his daughter's talent, he said he has been inspired to train as a professional snowboarding coach, so that he can teach her when she is older.

 When not on the board, Yuji crawls about in the snow and is learning to take her first tentative steps independently.